Mortal/asyncgenfun/README.md

-Suppose we have two **line processor** functions that take an lines as input and generates lines as output:
+Suppose we have two **line processor** functions that take lines as input and generate lines as output:

 ```python